 When your document is fully digitized and ready to be signed, it’s time to send a signature request to your signees.
 This process can be completed entirely in-app, letting Signaturely do the heavy lifting for you.

 All you need to do is to add the signees’ names and email addresses.
-If your contract needs to be signed by people in a specific order, you can have Signaturely send the document to them one after the other as the agreement is signed by each individual.
+If your contract needs to be signed by people in a specific order, you can have Signaturely send the document to them one after the other as each individual signs the agreement.

 Signaturely will then guide your signees through each step of the signing process, starting with creating their e-signature and continuing through the whole signing process step by step until each signature has been added to the document.